 Be sure to stick to writing only three paragraphs for your body.
 Keep it clear and concise and write only as many sentences as it takes to convey your message.

 In your introduction, let them know why you are writing, for which position you are applying, and where you found said position.
-Hook them in with an appealing first paragraph.
-Show them how you stand out and speak to the need they have as an employer.
+Hook them in with an appealing first paragraph, and show them how you stand out and speak to the need they have as an employer.

 First paragraph example:

-State problems and give solutions.
-Just be concise and clear.
-Don't drag it out.
-Don't repeat what's on your resume, but rather give instances that add focus to your resume and show your key accomplishments.
+State problems and give solutions, be concise and clear.
+Don't drag it out or repeat what's on your resume, but rather give instances that add focus to your resume and show your key accomplishments.